infrawithshobhit/sre-gpt-dashboard/README.md

 SRE GPT is an intelligent Site Reliability Engineering assistant that provides AI-powered application monitoring and analysis through Dynatrace integration.
 Get real-time insights, chat-based problem analysis, and proactive monitoring for your applications.

+# SRE GPT Dashboard

+An AI-powered incident intelligence system built on Dynatrace.

+This project helps SRE teams:
+• Understand incidents in plain English
+• Correlate failures across services
+• Decide what to fix first
+• Reduce MTTR

+---

+## Why this exists

+Monitoring tools tell you *what* broke.
+This system explains *why* it broke and *what to do next*.

+---

+## Architecture

+Dynatrace → API → Node.js → GPT → SRE Dashboard

+Telemetry is pulled live from Dynatrace, enriched with context, and passed to GPT to generate human-readable incident analysis.

+---

+## Who this is for

+• SRE Teams
+• Platform Engineers
+• Incident Commanders
+• Reliability Leads
+• DevOps teams running production workloads

 ## 🚀 Features

 - **Real-time Monitoring**: Continuous health analysis of services, infrastructure, databases, and Kubernetes clusters